 How to Apply to the Foreign Affairs Studies Concentration:

 We admit students for fall and spring semesters.
 For domestic students, the fall admissions deadline is June 15, and the spring admissions deadline is November 15.
 International applicants should apply by April 1 for fall or October 1 for spring.

 To be considered for admission to the FAS Concentration of the Global & International Studies MA, applicants must have a bachelor's degree from an accredited institution with undergraduate degree requirements similar to those of the University of Kansas.
 Additionally, with few exceptions, applicants must have at least a 3.0 grade-point average (on a scale in which A = 4.0) in their bachelor's degree.
 Please note: while a 3.0 GPA is the minimum requirement, admitted students generally have higher GPAs.

 All application materials must be received before your application for admission can be evaluated.
 A complete application consists of the following:

 - An online application submitted to Graduate Studies along with KU's graduate application fee.
 The application fee is $65 for domestic applicants and $85 for international applicants.

 - One official transcript sent directly from your degree-granting undergraduate institution.
 (If you transferred significant coursework from another institution toward your undergraduate degree, you might consider submitting a transcript from that institution as well).
-If you have earned any graduate degrees, you will need to submit an official transcript from that university, also.
-Official copies of these transcripts must be sent directly to the GIST program at the address below.
+If you have earned any graduate degrees, you will also need to submit an official transcript for your prior graduate coursework.

 - Three letters of recommendation submitted by your references.
 You may have your references mail hard copies of their recommendation letters to us along with a signed copy of KU's official reference form (PDF) or they may submit their reference letters online through KU's graduate application system.
 At least one academic reference is preferred, especially for students entering directly from their undergraduate program, and all references should speak to your potential to be successful as a graduate student.
 Specific information about your past performance in academics or related activities offers the best support for your application.